 - Neural stretches to ensure the nerves are mobile as they travel through layers of muscle and fascia.

 - Various anti-inflammatory and analgesic techniques such as icing.

 - Strengthening and Stretching conditioning programs to prevent recurrence.

-In cases where the cause of your symptoms are not appropriate for conservative treatment, your chiropractor will be able to refer you to a health care practitioner who is able to administer suitable treatment for your specific condition.
+In cases where the cause of your symptoms is not appropriate for conservative treatment, your chiropractor will be able to refer you to a health care practitioner who is able to administer suitable treatment for your specific condition.

-The goal in any painful condition should always be to correctly diagnose and effectively treat the root of the problem to enable you to move comfortably and efficiently.
+The goal of any painful condition should always be to correctly diagnose and effectively treat the root of the problem to enable you to move comfortably and efficiently.
 Choose a health care provider you trust, and work together to keep your body healthy and moving as it should!